bhogi7589/bs4-helper/README.md

+# BS4 Helper v1.0.4

+Added different colors for input groups, Loading Progress Bars, and BS3 Glyphicons.
+Loading Progress Bars are just like Growing ones, but they grow up to 100% width and will take 1 second to finish the animation.
+To use them, just add `data-progress="loading"` to the progress bar.

+**Note: BS4 Helper allows only *one* Loading Progress Bar per page.**

 # BS4 Helper v1.0.3

 Added Pause, Resume, and Reset functionality to Timer Bars.
 Leave the code as it is for Pause and Resume functionality.
 For Reset functionality, add `reset-btn=[Reset Button id]` to the Timer Bar.